City of Liberal picking up tree limbs that fell during Saturday’s storm

 LIBERAL, Kan.
 (KSNW) — The City of Liberal will be picking up tree limbs that fell during Saturday’s storm.

-The City says the storms that moved through Saturday night caused damages throughout Liberal.
+The City says the storms that moved through Saturday night caused damage throughout Liberal.

 “The storms left fallen trees, broke power poles and electrical lines, and other damage to locations,” the City said.